As a service to burn care professionals, we are pleased to offer job postings on the ABA website.

 The Department of Surgery at Sunnybrook Health Sciences Centre is inviting applications for burn surgeon in the Ross Tilley Burn Centre.
 The position is a full time, permanent position.

-The effective date of this appointment is flexible, tentatively aiming for July 1, 2023.
+The effective date of this appointment is flexible.

 The candidate will have completed a fellowship in burn surgery and is expected to allocate their clinical time to burn care inclusive of complex wound care and burn reconstruction.
 Candidates must be eligible for certification in General Surgery or Plastic Surgery through the Royal College of Physicians and Surgeons of Canada or equivalent.
 They must also be eligible for licensure with the College of Physicians and Surgeons of Ontario.